 Verisk Maplecroft’s suite of human rights products feature expert analysis and innovative mapping tools to enable the assessment, comparison and monitoring of risks and responsibilities across supply chains, operations and investments worldwide.

-Maplecroft's new Human Rights Risk Atlas 2013 is now available
+Verisk Maplecroft's new 2016 Human Rights Dataset is now available

-- The ability to analyse, compare and chart human rights risk data for every country and download it in spreadsheet format
+- The ability to understand, analyse, compare and chart human rights risk data for every country and download it in a spreadsheet format

-- The ability to view, download and print country scorecards, plus human rights risk indices, maps and graphics
+- The ability to view, download and print country scorecards and human rights risk indices, maps, ratification status and graphics

-Details of costings for the Human Rights Risk Atlas 2013 and associated products can be found online at the Maplecroft Store, once logged in or requested by emailing firstname.lastname@example.org.
+Details of costings for the 2016 Human Rights Dataset and associated products can be requested by emailing firstname.lastname@example.org.